jeremytammik/FireRatingCloud/README.md

 ### Import Shared Parameter Values

 All door fire rating values for the entire project are read from the database in one single REST call and used to update the existing element data.

+### Subscribe to real-time BIM update

+This command implements a Revit ribbon toggle button that switches back and forth between `Subscribe` and `Unsubscribe`.

+When subscribing, a continuous database polling loop is started that checks the database for updated door data documents pertaining to the current Revit project every 500 milliseconds or so.

+When updated documents are detected, an external event is raised.
+The event handler provides a valid Revit API context in which the updates can be applied to the BIM.

+The detailed implemenation is discussed in the post on [real-time BIM update with FireRatingCloud 2017](http://thebuildingcoder.typepad.com/blog/2016/04/real-time-bim-update-with-fireratingcloud-2017.html).